 So what exactly is a subscriber identity module card?
 Well, a subscriber identity module (SIM) card is a type of smart card created for mobile devices.
 This tiny card contains your unique profile - in other words, your identification number, your personal data such as contacts, and more.

 This card also helps you connect with your mobile phone service provider, allowing you to be part of its network.
-It is important to note that operation of your phone with the network will discontinue if you remove the SIM card from the SIM card slot.

 To put it simply, the SIM card provides all the information a mobile network needs.
 It lets you know who you are and whether or not you have permission to access the network.